Puget Sound Kelp Research and Monitoring Workgroup

 The Puget Sound Kelp Conservation and Recovery Plan identified a series of actions to further kelp research and management.
 One action called for the "formation of a research and monitoring workgroup to increase collaboration and information sharing across organizations".

-DNR’s Nearshore Habitat Program has volunteered to kick off the Kelp Workgroup (WG) and facilitate it for up to 2 years.
-The primary purpose of the Kelp WG is to facilitate collaboration and data sharing related to kelp research and monitoring in PS.
+DNR’s Nearshore Habitat Program has volunteered to kick off the Kelp Workgroup (WG) and facilitate it for 2 years.
+The primary purpose of the Kelp WG is to facilitate collaboration and data sharing related to kelp research and monitoring in Puget Sound.

 Meetings will be held quarterly, 10 am – 12 pm, on the following dates: